 Interdependent origination is an impossible concept to get your head around – it’s something that can only be understood, sensed, felt and embodied all at once.

 But the simple outcome of it is, if we didn’t have matter the Universe wouldn’t exist.
 If we didn’t have love the Universe wouldn’t exist.
 If we didn’t have awareness or consciousness the Universe wouldn’t exist.
-If we didn’t have a shared story the Universe wouldn’t exist.
+If there wasn’t interconnected meaning or a cosmic order the Universe wouldn’t exist.
 If we didn’t have space the Universe wouldn’t exist.

 In the same way that our mind is only once aspect of our individual being, awareness is only one aspect of experience etc.